shanduur/container-object-storage-interface/docs/src/developing/clients/go.md

 ## Factory

-The [factory pattern](https://en.wikipedia.org/wiki/Factory_method_pattern) is used to instantiate the appropriate storage backend based on the provided configuration.
+The factory pattern[^1] is used to instantiate the appropriate storage backend based on the provided configuration.
 We will hide the implementation behind the interface.

+The factory function examines the configuration’s `Protocols` array and validates the `AuthenticationType` along with the corresponding secret.
+It then returns a concrete implementation of the Storage interface.
+This method of instantiation promotes extensibility, making it easier to support additional storage protocols in the future, as the COSI specification evolves.

 Here is a minimal interface that supports only basic `Delete`/`Get`/`Put` operations: